 The same applies to walking.
-It's incredibly tempting to take a car from A to B in New York City, but I know I'll save money and burn more calories if I walk instead.
-(Senior editor Hallie Gould knows this to be true, too.)
-If you don't live in an area that's conducive to walking, try parking farther away than you normally would, a great tip we picked up from Byrdie reader, Laura.
+It's incredibly tempting to take a car from point A to B in New York City, but I know I'll save money and burn more calories if I walk instead.
+If you're able to do so in your life and town, I highly recommend making the swap.

 Get a Standing Desk

-Or, if you don't want to fork over the money for one, create a DIY standing desk using stacked books or a tray with legs.
+Standing desks are pretty ubiquitous these days.
+If you don't want to fork over the money for one, create a DIY standing desk using stacked books or a tray with legs.
 You can also just move your computer to an elevated surface.
 (As I'm typing this, I'm standing at my kitchen bar area.)
 In addition to burning more calories than sitting, standing while working is shown to increase productivity.
 When I'm feeling particularly lethargic or sedentary, I love moving to a ledge and getting the blood pumping through my body and brain.

-Fit a Workout in Anywhere
+Fit in a Workout Anytime